caseyavila/schoolloop-predictor/README.md

 # schoolloop-predictor
 Firefox addon that allows students to locally change and calculate grades on the website Schoolloop.

+## Installation
+This addon is listed on the [addon browser](https://addons.mozilla.org/firefox/addon/school-loop-predictor/).
 ## Features
 Students can:
 - Edit existing grades